This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 - and so on….

 Now that you have a basic road map, the year is going to be divided another way.
 Sometimes it takes longer than a month to make headway.
-By diving your year into quarters and focusing on one thing, you can make real progress.
+However, by diving your year into quarters and focusing on one thing, you can make real progress.

 Break your year down into quarter segments.
 I do mine with the season, but you could do 90-day segments if that works better for you.